availabs/TrafficDataSystemServicesCountsCalculations/README.md

 # NEW YORK STATE DEPARTMENT OF TRANSPORTATION (NYSDOT) REQUEST FOR PROPOSALS

+WARNING: This repo currently contains lots of dead code.

 Traffic Data System (TDS) Services for NYSDOT

 Contract #C037910